pnnl/BEM-for-PRM/content/get_start/os_engine/call_use_api.md

 standard.model_create_prm_stable_baseline_building(model, climate_zone, hvac_bldg_type, wwr_bldg_type, swh_bldg_type, baseline_dir, run_all_orients=false, unmet_load_hours_check=true, debug=false)
 ```

-The above script first create the PRM object from OpenStudio Standards, then converts the data from `csv` to `json` and load them into the object before generating the baseline.
-It is important to convert the csv to json first before loading them to the PRM object.
+The above script first creates the PRM object from OpenStudio Standards, then converts the data from `.csv` to `.json` and loads them into the object before generating the baseline.
+It is important to convert the CSV to JSON before loading them to the PRM object.
 The [API documents](/BEM-for-PRM/user_guide/prm_api_ref/baseline_generation_api/#convert_userdata_csv_to_json) gives a more detail description of the function `convert_userdata_csv_to_json` and `load_userdata_to_standards_database`.

 {{< line_break >}}

 #### Baseline outputs

-A successful baseline generation creates a number of baseline model(s) and folders under the `baseline_dir` as shown in the image below.
+A successful baseline generation creates several baseline model(s) and folders under the `baseline_dir` as shown in the image below.
 ![Folder structure](/BEM-for-PRM/get_start/os_engine/images/baseline_generation_completion_folder.PNG?width=650px&align=left&classes=border,alignLeft)

 **SR\_[NUMBER]**:
-A number of folders are generated in the process and saved in the `baseline_dir`.
-They typically starts with `SR_` and ends with a number or `PROP`.
-These folders contains the energy model and their sizing run outputs.
-The number records the index of the the sizing run. `PROP` indicates that this is a sizing run on a proposed model.
-A more detail description of the baseline generation steps is described in the [API document](/BEM-for-PRM/user_guide/prm_api_ref/baseline_generation_api/).
+Several folders are generated and saved in the `baseline_dir`.
+They typically start with `SR_` and ends with a number or `PROP`.
+These folders contain the energy model and their sizing run outputs.
+The number records the index of the sizing run. `PROP` indicates a sizing run on a proposed model.
+A more detailed description of the baseline generation steps is described in the [API document](/BEM-for-PRM/user_guide/prm_api_ref/baseline_generation_api/).

 **user_data_json**:
-The `user_data_json` saves all user defined data in JSON format.
-The list includes the full set of the user data regardless there is data or not.
+The `user_data_json` saves all user-defined data in JSON format.
+The list includes the complete set of user data regardless there is data or not.

-**final.osm**: A baseline openstudio model at 0 rotation degree.
+**final.osm**: A baseline OpenStudio model at 0 rotation degrees.

 **final_NUM.idf**:
 Depending on whether the baseline model case meets the G3.1(5).a building rotation requirements, the baseline generation produces one or four EnergyPlus files.
-If no rotations, then the folder only contain one `final.idf` else, there are `final_0.idf`, `final_90.idf`, `final_180.idf` and `final_270.idf`.
+If there are no rotations, the folder would only contain one `final.idf`; else, there would be`final_0.idf`, `final_90.idf`, `final_180.idf`, and `final_270.idf`.